Statement of Curriculum Intent

 At Wath Central, we aim to provide children with mathematical proficiency which involves confidence and competence with a range of disciplines.
 As a team, we offer children a curriculum that promotes a fluent understanding of the number system, an ability to solve problems and the skills required to mathematically reason.

 Our lessons are engaging, challenging and supportive.
-The children leave our school with enquiring minds and a skill set that will become an integral part of their success in the future.
+The children leave our school with a skill set that will become an integral part of their success in the future.

-To plan small, achievable steps when delivering our curriculum.
-By spending longer on topics, working on small steps and presenting concepts in a variety of ways, children are able to explore maths in more depth.
+1. To plan small, achievable steps when delivering our curriculum.
+By spending longer on topics, working on small steps and presenting concepts in a concrete and pictorial way, children are able to explore maths in more depth.

-To support children in their ability to explain, investigate and question the maths they are learning.
+6. To support children in their ability to explain, investigate and question the maths they are learning

 At Wath Central, we use the Whiterose Planning Tool to flexibly to plan maths across EYFS, KS1 and KS2 to ensure consistency.
 The long-term overviews are used to ensure progression and coverage.
 Teachers adapt the length of each unit depending on assessments and the children’s needs.
 Within each of these units, teachers use the small step planning to structure the learning journey and assess key skills and procedures.

-Our Foundation stage uses Early Years Progression charts and the Whiterose Planning Tool to deliver the curriculum and develop counting and understanding of the number system.
+Our Foundation stage uses an Early Years Progression document written by staff specifically for our children which is based on the EYFS 2020 Early Learning Goal statements.
+This is used alongside the Whiterose Planning Tool to deliver the curriculum and develop counting and understanding of the number system.
 Teachers break down the Early Learning Goals in to small, achievable steps that can be explored in depth.
 The following link and document explain what parents can expect from our foundation stage and gives more detail about the curriculum.

 Implementation - Maths at Wath Central